ahstat/ahstat.github.io/_posts/2023-6-11-Periodic-mixtures.md

 $$S_{\lambda}g_{\sigma}(x) =  -\frac{4\pi}{\lambda^2} \sum_{k=1}^{+\infty} k \mathcal{F}{f_{\sigma}} \left( \frac{k}{\lambda} \right) \sin \left( 2\pi \frac{k}{\lambda} x \right).$$

 The following table shows the shape of the summation for a fixed $$\sigma$$ as a function of $$\lambda$$.
 The $$x$$-axis is always set on $$[-\lambda, \lambda]$$ (i.e., two periods), while the $$y$$-axis is adapted to the figure.
 The last column shows the video for decreasing $$\lambda$$.
-The sum is either approximated using the Fourier transform (for the Polynomial and the Gaussian types) or computed with the closed-form expression (for Linear, Exponential, and Sinc types; see also proofs after the table).
+The sum is either approximated using the Fourier transform (for the Polynomial and the Gaussian types) or computed with the closed-form expression (for Rectangular, Linear, Exponential, Sinc, and Sincsquare types; see also proofs after the table).

 <table border="0" cellspacing="0" cellpadding="0">
 <tbody>